 Skip to main content

-Backtests let you run a saved strategy against past evaluations to see how it would have performed.
-You get metrics like precision, recall, F1, and winner counts—without risking real alerts.
+Backtests let you run a saved strategy against recent snapshot data to see how it would have performed.
+You get metrics like precision, recall, F1, and winner counts without risking real alerts.

 Use backtests to tune rules, compare strategies, or validate changes before activating.